Hiking with Kids 101: Where to go, what to bring

 But hiking, though it seems so benign, can be deadly without proper preparation: This winter saw a record number of avalanche deaths in Washington — more than twice the annual average.
 Google “missing hiker Seattle” and see what it yields.
 Steep trails and dense brush turns people around.
 So before setting out to forage for berries or find an enviable Instagram perch, educate yourself and your kids.

-For more than a century, the Mountaineers (www.mountaineers.org) have prepared Pacific Northwest residents for outdoor adventures.
-Their programs in Seattle and Tacoma (and soon, Olympia) offer a variety of opportunities for young people and their families to learn how to enjoy the outdoors.
+For more than a century, the Mountaineers have prepared Pacific Northwest residents for outdoor adventures.
+Their programs in Seattle, Tacoma and Olympia offer a variety of opportunities for young people and their families to learn how to enjoy the outdoors.

 “It’s important that kids are getting outside and enjoying the outdoors and that they have a connection to nature from the start,” says Sarah Holt, program manager at the Tacoma center.
 “They’ll feel like it belongs to them and they’ll be more inclined to support maintaining and protecting wilderness areas.”

-The Mountaineers offer several programs geared toward young people, organized by age group: Pioneers (ages 7-9), Explorers (10-13), and Mountaineers Adventure Club (MAC; 14-18).
-The two younger groups are for parents and their children; the MAC gives young people more independence.
+The Mountaineers offer several programs geared toward young people, organized by age group: Mini Mountaineers (ages 3-5), Pioneers (ages 7-9), Explorers (10-13), and Mountaineers Adventure Club (MAC; 14-19).
+The younger groups are for parents and their children; the MAC gives young people more independence.
 The Mountaineers also offer summer camps and outreach programs in conjunction with local schools and community groups.

 “If they’ve been trained in how to react if something goes wrong, they’re going to take a more proactive approach rather than just letting Mom and Dad deal with it,” says Holt.
 “What if they go out with Dad and Dad’s the one who gets hurt, or they get separated from their parent?”